zaproxy/action-api-scan/README.md

 **Optional** By default ZAP Docker container will fail with an [exit code](https://github.com/zaproxy/zaproxy/blob/7abbd57f6894c2abf4f1ed00fb95e99c34ef2e28/docker/zap-api-scan.py#L35), if it identifies any alerts.
 Set this option to `true` if you want to fail the status of the GitHub Scan if ZAP identifies any alerts during the scan.

+### `artifact_name`

+**Optional** By default the action will attach the report to the build with the name `zap_scan`.
+Set this to a different string to name it something else.
+Consult [GitHub's documentation](https://github.com/actions/toolkit/blob/main/packages/artifact/docs/additional-information.md#non-supported-characters) for which artifact names are allowed.

 ## Environment variables

 If set, the following [ZAP authentication environment variables](https://www.zaproxy.org/docs/authentication/handling-auth-yourself/#authentication-env-vars)